wuryzul/terra_old/README.md

-# Terra
+# App

-Terra is a client for modded minecraft.
+App is a client for modded minecraft.